 Possessing a more solid structure to resist the wind, weight of the snow, ice, and harsh temperatures, the winter camping tent is heavier than a summer camping tent, but also sturdier.
 It has extra poles to sustain and stabilize it.
 Usually made from aluminum, these poles are designed to resist freezing and temperature changes.

 If you want to camp outside, no matter where you go – campsite or mountains – you must choose a tent with a double-roof or a single-wall tent.
 Those who take several expeditions during the year will tend to choose the single-wall tent, which has the advantage of being lighter than the one with a double-roof, making it easier to transport over long distances.

 How to protect yourself from the shocking change of temperature when going outside?
 Have a transition between the interior and the exterior of the tent.
 Most camping tents have a vestibule, which offers enough space to store your backpack and cook your meals.

 There are also poles designed to make your winter camping experience easier.
-Featherlite DAC poles and Pressfit seal system.
-The Featherlite poles are made from a metal alloy and are much lighter than standard aluminum poles.
-The Pressfit technology makes for an easier pole assembly, which can be very practical if you are putting up your tent in sub-zero temperatures.
+The Feather Lite™ poles are made from a metal alloy and are much lighter than standard aluminum poles.
+The Press-Fit technology makes for an easier pole assembly, which can be very practical if you are putting up your tent in sub-zero temperatures.
 With these two technologies, you can put up your tent in less than 5 minutes without freezing your fingers.

-How to assemble you winter tent quickly 8 easy steps!
+How to assemble your winter tent quickly in 8 easy steps

-1) Dig a hole and build a snow barrier
+- Dig a hole and build a snow barrier around it

 You are now ready to spend some time outdoors, in the comfort of your winter tent!